Search by Keyword

 Song Structure and Style

-As if following the established pattern set by Lennon and McCartney (although, in fact, it was established way before then), George imitates the ‘verse/ verse/ bridge/ verse’ format for this song.
-With a repeat of the bridge and final verse, we end up with a usual aababa structure without the need of a solo of any kind.
-Although Harrison is the group’s lead guitarist, he wisely realizes that an instrumental section would only hamper the flow of the song.
+George follows the standard ‘verse/ verse/ bridge/ verse’ format for this song, as well established by Lennon and McCartney (and many before them).
+With a repeat of the bridge and final verse, we end up with a usual aababa structure without the need for a solo of any kind.
+As the group's primary soloist, Harrison wisely realizes that an added instrumental section would only hamper the flow of the song.

-The third melodic phrase, starting with “please come on back to me,” breaks away from the home key and raises the emotional level of the song as well as the note range George is singing.
-Another difference is the introduction background harmonies on this section which adds a nice backwash to the arrangement.
+The third melodic phrase, starting with “please come on back to me,” breaks away from the home key and raises the emotional level of the song as well as the ranges of notes being sung.
+Another difference is the introduction background harmonies on this section which add a nice backwash to the arrangement.
 The final phrase actually only consists of three words, “I need you,” which Paul harmonizes on.
-Once again, we see the established Beatles pattern of ending the verses with the title of the song, driving it home for all listeners as George had already caught on with on 1963’s “Don’t Bother Me.”
+Once again, we see the established Beatles pattern of ending the verses with the title of the song, driving it home for all listeners as George had already caught on with for 1963’s “Don’t Bother Me.”

-This bridge also has an unusual number of measures, this time being nine.
+The bridge also has an unusual number of measures, this time being nine.
 The usual eight measures is extended by one at the end as if he needed to take a breath before the third verse began, which wasn’t the case.
-We can easily imagine the song flowing nicely without this extra measure, especially since no one is doing anything extraordinary musically in this extra measure either.
+We can easily imagine the song flowing nicely without this extra measure, especially since it remained instrumentally unadorned.
 But as is the case, George wanted the extra measure and, although unnecessary, it works well.

 As far as arrangement goes in the bridge, we see the addition of Ringo’s cowbell throughout all nine measures as well as George, John and Paul’s background vocals.
 In actuality, the seventh and eighth measures of this bridge contain the gut-wrenching emotional highlight of the song, accentuated by George’s outcry “I just can’t go on anymore.”
-(Maybe that’s why he wanted the extra measure in the bridge…he wanted this desperate proclamation to sink in as well as gain his composure before beginning his plea for her return.)
+Which may be why he wanted the extra measure in the bridge, to allow this desperate proclamation to sink in, as well as to regain his composure before beginning his plea for her return.

-As the cowbell disappears, the third verse begins which is also structurally identical to the first two.
+As the cowbell disappears, the third verse, structurally identical to the first two, begins.
 After a repeat of the bridge, this third verse is heard again but in an extended twenty-measure form to work as a fitting conclusion to the song.
 The final statement “I need you” is repeated identically two more times with Paul’s harmonies as the chords change strategically underneath.
-We then arrive at the home key of A again as we hear a repeat of the guitar chord/riff, the last chord becoming the final strident chord of the song.
+We then arrive at the home key of A again as we hear a repeat of the guitar chord/riff, the last chord becoming the strident final chord of the song.

 Of course, George is the primary focus of this folksy-arranged song, delivered in perfect singer/songwriter fashion.
-His tone-pedal work, while occasionally not in perfect time, gives a weeping affect which convincingly portrays the sad lyrics.
+His volume pedal work, while occasionally not in perfect time, gives a weeping effect which convincingly portrays the sad lyrics.
 His lead vocals are also done professionally well, seeing that he has come to master the art of double-tracking with little overlapped accentuations.

 Paul is always there to add what is necessary to make a good recording, this time jumping in with nice vocal harmonies.
 His bass work is done simply so as not to detract from the emotional effect of the lyrics.
 Being in the usual experimental mood for a song of George's, John plays rudimentary drums but keeps a steady enough beat to propel the song nicely, adding background “aahs” when required.
-Ringo plays no bigger of a role than metronome on the back of the acoustic guitar and then cowbell, but more than that would only detract from the sentiment of the song.
+Ringo plays no larger of a role than that of a metronome on the back of the acoustic guitar and then cowbell, but anything more than that would only have detracted from the sentiment of the song.

 It’s somewhat perplexing that many authors explain this song away as simple a love song to girlfriend Pattie Boyd.
 The first two lines of the song may make you think this could be the case, but from the third line on it is obvious that the storyline focuses on George being dumped by his girl, which wasn’t the case with Pattie.
 “Please come on back to me, I’m lonely as can be” is the true gist of the song as a whole, as explained in this verse.